carpentries-incubator/twitter-with-twarc/_episodes/08-analysis-tools.md

 ep 6 objective?
 - "twarc1 .py utilities and twarc2 plug-ins are two separate sets of tools"

-# Where we've been: twarc built-ins
+## Where We've Been: twarc Built-ins
 We have already looked at the proportions of tweets to retweets, and examines Emojis as a proxy measurement of qualitative emotional content. ie: you can visually see sentiment in emojis.